Arts in Australia: Cinema, TV and video games

-In 1982, the first Australian game development studios to achieve global success, Melbourne House (now Krome Studios Melbourne) publisherd a text adventure adaption of The Hobbit for the ZX Spectrum.
+In 1982, the first Australian game development studios to achieve global success, Melbourne House (now Krome Studios Melbourne) published a text adventure adaption of The Hobbit for the ZX Spectrum.
 Other early game development studios in Australia include Strategic Studies Group, who developed Reach for the Stars in 1983, and Micro Forté, founded in 1985.

 A major theme of Australian cinema has been survival in the harsh Australian landscape.
 A number of thrillers and horror films dubbed "outback gothic" have been created, including Wake in Fright, Walkabout (1971), The Cars That Ate Paris (1974) and Picnic at Hanging Rock (1975), Razorback (1984) and Shame (1988) in the 1980s, and Japanese Story (2003), The Proposition (2005) and the world-renowned Wolf Creek (2006) in the 21st century.
 These films depict the Australian outback and its wilderness and creatures as deadly, and its people as outcasts and psychopaths disconnected to modern urban Australia.
 These are combined with futuristic post-apocalyptic themes in the Mad Max series.

 The 1990s saw a run of successful comedies such as Strictly Ballroom (1992), Muriel's Wedding (1994) and The Castle (1996), which helped launch the careers of Toni Collette, P. J. Hogan, Eric Bana and Baz Luhrmann.
 This group was joined in Hollywood by actors including Russell Crowe, Cate Blanchett and Heath Ledger who also rose to international prominence.

 The domestic film industry continues to produce a reasonable number of films each year.
 The industry is also supported by US producers who produce in Australia following the decision by Fox head Rupert Murdoch to utilise new studios in Melbourne and Sydney where filming could be completed well below US costs.
 Notable productions include The Matrix, Star Wars episodes II and III, and Australia starring Nicole Kidman and Hugh Jackman.

 The Australian Centre for the Moving Image in Melbourne is Australia's national museum of film, video games, digital culture and art.
 During the 2015–16 financial year, 1.45 million people visited ACMI, making it the most visited moving image museum in the world.